felixsoares/SweetDialog/README.md

 	.onNegativeClick { dialog ->
 		dialog.dismiss() // Click in negative button
 	}
-	.setTimer(5000) // Timeout of dialog close
-	.setType(SweetDialog.Type.SUCCESS) // Type of dialog
+	.setTimer(5000) // Timeout of dialog close in millis .setType(SweetDialog.Type.SUCCESS) // Type of dialog
 	.setAnimation(SweetDialog.Animation.IN_TO_OUT) // Set enter exit animation
 	.show(this)